PickNikRobotics/picknik_ament_copyright/README.md

 ### Command Line

-To add missing PickNik-proprietary license headers to all files in the current directory, run the command below (`picknik` sets PickNik Consulting as the copyright holder, and `picknik_proprietary` uses our closed-source proprietary license template).
+To add missing PickNik-proprietary license headers to all files in the current directory, run the command below (`picknik` sets PickNik Inc. as the copyright holder, and `picknik_proprietary` uses our closed-source proprietary license template).

 ```
 ament_copyright --add-missing picknik picknik_proprietary .